sabledb-io/benchmark/README.md

                                      For example, passing "1:4" means: execute 1 SET for every 4 GET calls [default: 1:4] -z, --randomize                    Keys are generated using sequential manner, i.e. from "0" until "key-range" in an incremental step of "1".
                                      Passing "-z" or "--randomize" will generate random keys by generating random number from "0" -> "key-range".
   -s, --preset <PRESET>              Use preset command line.
-If set, sabledb-benchmark will search for the preset name
+If set, sb will search for the preset name
-                                     in the configuration file $HOME/.sabledb-benchmark with that exact name and use the command line set there.
+                                     in the configuration file $HOME/.sb with that exact name and use the command line set there.
 ```

 ## Preset configurations

-`sabledb-benchmark` supports "preset" tests.
+`sb` supports "preset" tests.
 With this feature, a user can store multiple test execution command lines
 inside a configuration file and re-use it later.
 With this feature you can avoid mistakes of missing a command line
 argument...

 An example for using the preset configuration:

-* Create the configuration file `$HOME/.sabledb-benchmark`
+* Create the configuration file `$HOME/.sb.ini`
 * Place the below content into the file and save it:

 ```